netdava/netdava.com/site/content/_index.md

 blurb:
   heading: Why Netdava?
   text: >-
-    Netdava is a company built by passion to deliver great value to it's customers.
+    Netdava is a company built from passion to deliver great value to it's customers.
 intro:
   heading: What we offer
   text: >-
-    Netdava International offers a small range of services that can add value to your business
+    Netdava offers a range of IT services that can add value to your business.
-products:
-  - image: img/illustrations-coffee.svg
-    text: >-
-      We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
-  - image: /img/illustrations-coffee-gear.svg
+    We love building API's, Software-as-a-Service systems and similar software.
+    We also offer  consultancy in this area and can work with your exiting team.
+services:
-    text: >-
+  - text: >-
-      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      API design - we love designing and building API's to help build your company.
 values:
   heading: Our values
   text: >-